apache/flink/docs/content/docs/dev/table/data_stream_api.md

 **DataStream API**

-The DataStream API's `StreamExecutionEnvironment` acts as a _builder pattern_ to construct a complex pipeline.
+The DataStream API's `StreamExecutionEnvironment` uses a _builder pattern_ to construct a complex pipeline.
 The pipeline possibly splits into multiple branches that might or might not end with a sink.
 The environment buffers all these defined branches until it comes to job submission.